riggs9162/helix/docs/manual/60-converting-from-clockwork.md

 Clockwork.player:HasFlags(player, flags)

 -- after
-client:GetCharacter():GiveFlags(flags)
+ply:GetCharacter():GiveFlags(flags)
-client:GetCharacter():TakeFlags(flags)
+ply:GetCharacter():TakeFlags(flags)
-client:GetCharacter():HasFlags(flags)
+ply:GetCharacter():HasFlags(flags)
 ```

 ## Inventories (`Inventory`)
 Inventories have also had a change in the way they work that may seem very different than Clockwork.
 Similar to how characters are their own objects, inventories become their own objects as well.
 These inventory objects belong to character objects, which belongs to players.
 So, this creates a chain of objects which is neat.
 The use of inventories as objects makes it very simple to attach inventories to anything.

-To access a player's inventory, you need to use `client:GetCharacter():GetInventory()` which returns the main inventory object for the player's character.
+To access a player's inventory, you need to use `ply:GetCharacter():GetInventory()` which returns the main inventory object for the player's character.
 You can also access all loaded inventories with `ix.item.inventories` but that is not important right now.

 ## Items (`Item`)
 As discussed above, inventories contain items.
 Items are still used in inventories and world entities, use default class data, have callback functions, and can contain unique item data per instance.